The 18 Best Pipedrive Alternatives for Your Business in 2026

 ✓ Native mobile apps and Gmail Chrome extension

-✓ Lives inside Gmail for seamless email management
+✓ Lives inside Gmail for easy email management

 ✓ Strong multi-channel communication tools